ewolff/microservice-istio/HOW-TO-RUN.md

 Istio provides a circuit breaker.
 If a system is too slow or generates errors, it does not make a lot of sense to still send all requests to the system.
-Therefore Istio can have a rule that takes the traffic and triggers a circuit breaker if a certain number of requests are waiting to be processed.
+Therefore Istio can have a rule that triggers a circuit breaker if a certain number of requests are waiting to be processed or run into errors.
+In that case the requests are no longer forwarded to the system but an error is returned.

 Use `kubectl apply -f cicuit-breaker.yaml` to activate the rule and limit the number of concurrent requests so much that it is easy to